Jordanl91/OPL-Coin/README.md

 =============================================================

-Start qt wallet.
-Go to menu Wallet→ Options and check “Enable coin control features” and “Show Masternodes Tab”.
-You will need to

-restart the wallet for these to show up.
+1. Start mun-qt wallet on your desktop.
+Go to the settings tab on the top left corner → Options → wallet and check “Enable coin control features” and “Show Masternodes Tab”.
+You will need to restart the wallet for these to show up in your wallet

-Create a new receiving address.
-Open menu File→ Receiving addressess… Click “+” button and enter a name for the address, for example mn1.
+2. Create a new receiving address strictly for the master node.
+Open menu File→ Receiving addressess… Click “+” button and enter a name for the address, for this example we will use mn1.

-Send exactly 15000 coins to this mn1 address.
-Wait for 15 confirmations of this transaction.
+3. Send exactly 15000 coins to this mn1 address. ** Remember when sending you 15000 coins DO NOT check "Subtract fee from amount"  Wait for 15 confirmations of this transaction.
+In order to find the number of confirmations on a transaction, Go to the transactions tab in the wallet and hover over the transaction.
+It needs to be a minimum of 15 confirmations.

+***Only after the funds have been transfered and confirmed, you may move on to the steps below*** We need to now create the masternode genkey and the masternode outputs

-Open a debug window via menu Tools→Debug window.
+4. Open a debug window via menu Tools→Debug window.

-Execute “masternode genkey” command.
+5. Execute “masternode genkey” command.
 This will output your MN priv key, for example:
 92TPhvQjKd5vMiBcwbRpq3g4CnPVGUAZGrorZJPNJoohgCu9QkF.
 Save it.

-Execute “masternode outputs” command.
+6. Execute “masternode outputs” command.
 This will output TX and output pairs of numbers, for example:

        {
        “a9b31238d062ccb5f4b1eb6c3041d369cc014f5e6df38d2d303d791acd4302f2”: “0”
        }

 Save both of these numbers.
 7. Open the masternode.conf file via menu Tools→ Open Masternode Configuration File.
 Without any blank lines type in a space-delimited single line:

        mn1 YOUR_VPS_IP:12548 YOURPRIVKEY TX_OUTPUT TX_ID

 For example:

-mn1 45.76.250.89:12548 92TPhvQjKd5vMiBcwbRpq3g4CnPVGUAZGrorZJPNJoohgCu9QkF
+    mn1 45.76.250.89:12548 92TPhvQjKd5vMiBcwbRpq3g4CnPVGUAZGrorZJPNJoohgCu9QkF a9b31238d062ccb5f4b1eb6c3041d369cc014f5e6df28d2d303d791acd4302f2 0

-a9b31238d062ccb5f4b1eb6c3041d369cc014f5e6df28d2d303d791acd4302f2 0

-Restart the wallet and go to the “Masternodes” tab.
-There in the tab “My Masternodes” you should see the entry of your masternode with

-the status “MISSING”.
+8. Restart the wallet and go to the “Masternodes” tab.
+There in the tab “My Masternodes” you should see the entry of your masternode with the status “MISSING”.

 *It is useful to lock the account holding the MN coins so that it would not be accidentally spent.
-To do this, if you have not done this

-yet go to the menu Settings→Options, choose tab Wallet, check the box “Enable coin control features”, then restart the wallet.
-Go to the

-Send tab, click “Inputs”, select “List mode”, select the line with your MN and 1000 coins in it, right click on it and select “Lock
+To do this, if you have not done this yet go to the menu Settings→Options, choose tab Wallet, check the box “Enable coin control features”, then restart the wallet.
+Go to the Send tab, click “Inputs”, select “List mode”, select the line with your MN and 1000 coins in it, right click on it and select “Lock unspent”.

-unspent”.
 The line should be grayed out now with a lock icon on it.
 To unlock chose “Unlock unspent”.

 [Setting up a VPS]
 ====================================================

-Each MN requires a separate IP address so you would either need a different VPS per each MN or have more than one IP address per VPS and

-use “-datadir=YOURDATADIR” option to separate MN instances, whichever is cheaper, however having a separate instance has also advantages

-of more hardware resources available and higher reliability.
-Recommended node hardware includes 1GB RAM, single core CPU is sufficient,

-and at least 20 GB hard drive.
+**Digital Ocean link will provide $10 free on signup** Each MN requires a separate IP address so you would either need a different VPS per each MN or have more than one IP address per VPS and use “-datadir=YOURDATADIR” option to separate MN instances, whichever is cheaper, however having a separate instance has also advantages of more hardware resources available and higher reliability.
+Recommended node hardware includes 1GB RAM, single core CPU is sufficient, and at least 20 GB hard drive.
 Such node pricing starts at around USD $3-5/month.

 Popular VPS providers are: